 If you think there is something fundamentally different about farmed animals than, say, a dog or a cat, then you probably haven’t met Esther the Wonder Pig.
-Esther was bought as a pet micropig but she turned out to be the same huge breed of pig that is reared for flesh on farms worldwide.
-Esther is a huge character, loves to sleep, eat, run in the fields and cuddle up with the dogs, cat and humans in her family.
+Esther was bought as a pet micropig but she turned out to be the same huge breed of pig that is reared for meat on farms worldwide.
+Esther is a huge character, loves to sleep, eat, run in the fields, and cuddle up with the dogs, cat, and humans in her family.

 Pigs suffer on farms

-Most pigs in the UK are reared on intensive farms.
-For those used for breeding, their life is a cycle of forced impregnation, followed by up to five weeks in a cage so small they cannot turn around during which time they will give birth.
-Very soon, their piglets are taken from them, and the cycle begins again.
+Most pigs in the US are reared on intensive farms.
+For those used for breeding, their life is a cycle of forced impregnations followed by months spent in a crate barely larger than their bodies.
+Very soon after birth, their piglets are taken from them, and the cycle begins again.

 In the wild, pigs would find a private place, and build a nest in which to give birth.
 On farms, all they have are the metal bars that prevent them moving and a concrete floor that causes painful pressure sores.
 In desperation, they go through the motions of nest-building inside their cage but it is, of course, utterly futile.

 When born, the piglets suckle from their mother but she is not able to reach them and nuzzle them.
 If they are sick, all she can do is watch them die.
-She will be kept in this confinement for a further 28 days, until the young are taken from her.
+She will be kept in this confinement until the young are taken from her.
 She will be returned to a pen, and will soon be impregnated again.
 And again, and again, until she is exhausted and her body can no longer endure the strain.
-Then she will be sent to slaughter as a ‘cull sow’, and her body turned into low-quality products like pork pies and sausages.
+Then she will be sent to slaughter as a ‘cull sow’, and her body turned into low-quality products like hot dogs and sausages.

 Piglets suffer too